ajwills72/pu084github/README.md

 **stimfig.svg** - Original source file for stimfig.png

-**tmp** - Initially empty directory to which R workspace is stored.

 **to-compile.R** - R script to compile manuscript

 **wills2021rapid.Rmd** - Rmarkdown file containing the text and analysis script for the main manuscript